egg-lou/AWSCC_Email_Templates/readme.md

 ### Email Base Template

 The root of the repository contains an "Email Base Template" which serves as a foundational starting point for crafting any email communication.
 This base template provides a standardized structure that you can build upon for consistency and professionalism across all your emails.

-Feel free to explore these folders, select the appropriate template for your needs, and customize them according to the specific context of your communication.
-Remember that you can also use the "assets" folder to enhance the visual appeal of your emails with relevant images or graphics.

-If you have any questions or need further assistance, don't hesitate to reach out.
-Happy emailing!